liammclennan/withouttheloop/contents/articles/2021-05-25-consulting-skill/index.md

 ![Pearl](pearl.jpg)
 Photo by Anastasiia Rozumna on Unsplash

-I believe that we should attempt to observe this moments of sub-perfection, and try to understand them.
+We should attempt to observe these moments of sub-perfection, and try to understand them.
 Hold onto it.
 Think about it.
 We may not see a solution in the moment, but if we hold onto these gaps then one day we will see a solution, in something we read, something we see someone else do, or maybe it is just delivered by our sub-conscious.

-Being able to identify to identify and acknowledge our weaknesses/gaps/failures and hold them in view until we match a solution, creates the possibility of improvement and is the most important capability a consultant can have.
+Being able to identify and acknowledge our weaknesses/gaps/failures and hold them in view until we match a solution, creates the possibility of improvement and is the most important capability a consultant can have.

 ![cat](cat.jpg)
 Photo by Karina Vorozheeva on Unsplash